oonisim/AWS-CloudFormation/README.md

 ![alt text](https://github.com/oonisim/AWS-CloudFormation/blob/master/snapshots/DL.parameters.png)

-4. Confirm the successful completion.
+4. Run the creation and confirm the successful completion.
+It can take a while.

     Note the ELB resource created in the CloudFormation execution status Resources tab to get the ELB URL later.